The unbelievable true story behind film about a bear who ate 70lbs of cocaine

 Featured Image Credit: Universal Pictures

-Ever since the trailer for Cocaine Bear dropped, movie fans have been going wild about the upcoming movie.
+Ever since the trailer for Cocaine Bear dropped, movie fans have been going wild about the film.

-Meanwhile, the synopsis reads: "An oddball group of cops, criminals, tourists, and teens converge in a Georgia forest where a 500-pound black bear goes on a murderous rampage after unintentionally ingesting cocaine."
+Well, an official synopsis for the film reads: "An oddball group of cops, criminals, tourists, and teens converge in a Georgia forest where a 500-pound black bear goes on a murderous rampage after unintentionally ingesting cocaine."

 Proving truth is often stranger than fiction, director Elizabeth Banks' upcoming comedy horror is based on the real-life case of a drug-smuggling plot gone wrong.